Generic selectors

 To receive audio and video, add a Zoom Meeting source in the Sources column for each participant you want to add to your production:

-You can select a specific meeting participant directly from the pop-up menu:
+You can select a specific Zoom meeting participant directly from the pop-up menu:

 There are a couple of “special” participants: